Tenant lock change

-If you have consent ASL locksmiths are able to provide a cost effective replacement lock service and students and OAP’s can take advantage of our 15% discount.
-We will ensure that a new lock is provided with keys for all parties that need access to the building and for the Landlord.
+If you have consent ASL locksmiths are able to provide a cost effective replacement lock service.
+Students and OAP’s can take advantage of our 15% discount.
+We will ensure that a new lock is provided with keys for all parties that need access to the building as well as the Landlord.

 Landlords are not legally required to change locks after each tenancy, The National Landlords Association suggest that ‘in respect of keys and security a landlord has a responsibility to provide a reasonable degree of security.’